The San Diego Family Vacation Guide: Plan Here with Expert Tips

 Study the locations of the hotels on your list.
 If you prefer to minimize driving, cross the ones off that would have you driving across town a lot.
 Now, if you need to widdle down your hotel list further, weigh how the price and amenities on offer fit your goals.

-San Diego Guides
+San Diego Neighborhood Guides

 Explore Family-Friendly Things to Do